 What’s the difference between UVA and UVB radiation?

 - UVA rays account for nearly 95% of the ultraviolet radiation that reaches the earth’s surface.
-They penetrate deep into the skin’s dermis and over time can lead to premature aging of the skin, cause wrinkles and suppress the immune system.
+They penetrate deep into the skin’s dermis and can lead prematurely age the skin, cause wrinkles and suppress the immune system.
 Recent studies have shown that UVA rays also damage skin cells in the lower layer of the epidermis, where most skin cancers develop.
 These rays can penetrate cloud cover and glass.

 - UVB rays are more intense, but far less prevalent than UVA rays.
 They are the primary cause of skin reddening, sunburn and other superficial damage to the skin’s outer epidermal layer (e.g. tanning, photo-aging, etc).
 UVB radiation plays a significant role in the onset of skin cancer.
 These rays do not penetrate glass to any measurable degree, but they do bounce off of reflective surfaces, so they can burn you when you are under cover or during icy winter months.